Leoneq/iNapMalinka/readme.md

 * speaker enclosures
 * usb c charging + differential route thing
 * consider cm4 instead of zero2w
+* make a border in the case for matching
+* make decent, two part holes
 * if you have more ideas, contact me!

 Again, I strongly recommend to wait for the new board version.
 In the current one not everything works.